WHY AND OBJECTIVE

 - Class 4.3 Substance which in contact with water emit flammable gases – Sodium, Potassium, Calcium.

-- Class 5 .1 is for substances that have the oxidizing substance example – Sodium peroxide.
+- Class 5 .1 is for substances that have an oxidizing substance example – Sodium peroxide.

 - Class 5.2 Organic peroxides like Peroxyacetic Acid , Decanoyl peroxide.